www.simonwhetham.co.uk

 Below is video documentation of the work, as the audience saw it in the space, plus photographs below this that show how the sound making boxes were exhibited.

-Please click HERE to view the individual boxes and see more details about them and HERE to view the project development.
+Please click HERE to view the project development.

 "Made to Malfunction" an explanation by Simon Whetham